openebs/openebs/k8s/README.md

 # Using OpenEBS with K8s

-This folder contains the artifacts (YAMLS, plugins, scripts, drivers etc.,), usage instructions and application examples of using OpenEBS with K8s.
-The artifiacts in this repository contain unreleased changes.
+**_The artifiacts in this repository contain unreleased changes._**

 If you are looking at deploying from a stable release, please follow the instructions at [Quick Start Guide](https://docs.openebs.io/docs/next/quickstartguide.html)

 If this is your first time to Kubernetes, please go through these introductory tutorials:
 - https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615